-This has been a concern since the first electric vehicles were launched, but technology has significantly advanced since those early days and now most of the new electric cars will happily cover 200 miles between charges.
+This has been a concern since the first electric cars were launched but technology has moved on massively since those early days and now most of the new electric cars will happily cover 200 miles between charges.

-Latest figures from the DVLA suggest UK motorists drive an average of 127 miles per week, removing need for daily top-ups.
+Latest figures suggest UK motorists drive an average of 142 miles per week so no need for daily top-ups.

 Lack of chargers

 Many electric vehicle owners take advantage of being able to charge up at home but for those without access to a home charger the infrastructure is growing at an incredible rate.

 Every day new charge points are added – more than 1,600 were added in May 2023 alone.

 At the end of May 2023 there were more than 43,500 electric charging points across 25,413 charging locations – a 38 per cent increase in the total number of charging devices since May 2022.

 Ultra-rapid charging is an area of particular growth.
 There has been a 99 per cent increase in the number of these devices in the last 12 months (to May 2023) with more than 8,500 devices now operating across more than 4,500 locations.
 The figures are updated monthy by Zap-Map.https://www.zap-map.com/ev-stats/how-many-charging-points

 There are also estimated to be more than 400,000 charge points at home or workplace locations, some of which are available to the public via community or visitor charging.

 While battery power may be new to many people it is a proven technology on cars and will last for years.
 EV manufacturers guarantee their batteries so you are assured of many thousands of miles of happy motoring if you drive a well-maintained car